 Kudos from inaugural group

-The Weekend JD is off to an even better start than its creators anticipated, and feedback from students is very positive.
+Now into its second year, the Weekend JD has progressed even more than its creators anticipated, and feedback from students is very positive.
 “For the most part, it’s been wildly successful,” Kaufman says.
 “We have many more highly qualified and diverse students from around the country seeking admission than we imagined.
 Our hope is that with ample outreach and a track record of success, it’ll build on itself.”

 “So far, the biggest complaints we’ve received have been about lunch options on Sunday or issues with the transportation pass students receive,” Sawicki says.
 “So clearly we’re doing something right.”